validas/encrypted_cookie_store/README.markdown

 You can generate a new encryption key by running `rake secret:encryption_key`.
 This command will output a random encryption key that you can then copy and paste into your environment.rb.

+You also need to make sure you have a secret token defined in `config/initializers/secret_token.rb`, just as you work for the standard CookieStore, e.g.:

+    MyApp::Application.config.secret_token = 'f75bb....'

 Operational details
 -------------------